cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 print "negative"
 ```

-This saves the execution of one instruction storing the resulting value ("positive" or "negative", in this case) before passing it into the print instruction.
+This saves the execution of one instruction storing the resulting value (`positive` or `negative`, in this case) before passing it into the `print` instruction.

 All kinds of instructions are supported, for example `approach(@thisx, @thisy, @unit.type == @mega ?
 8 : 12)` produces